-Loose fill insulation is blown in with special machinery, while batt insulation is rolls that can be trimmed to fit.
+Loose fill insulation is blown in using special machinery, while batt insulation is rolls that can be cut to fit.
 Insulating material can include fiberglass, cellulose, mineral wool and cotton.

 Norrell Service Experts can help you figure out what variety of insulation is best for the climate in Birmingham and your home’s needs.
-Our insulation installers provide a full range of quality insulation services backed by a 100% Satisfaction Guarantee* for a year.
+Our insulation installers offer a full range of excellent insulation services backed by a 100% Satisfaction Guarantee* for a year.

 Get started by asking us for a home comfort consultation and free estimate today.